Free Trial

 FIDI Short Interest - Frequently Asked Questions

-Short interest is the volume of Fidelity International High Dividend ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 15th, investors have sold 30,500 shares of FIDI short.
+Short interest is the volume of Fidelity International High Dividend ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 30th, traders have sold 62,850 shares of FIDI short.
+0.56% of Fidelity International High Dividend ETF's shares are currently sold short.
 Learn More on Fidelity International High Dividend ETF's current short interest.

-Fidelity International High Dividend ETF saw a decrease in short interest in August.
-As of August 15th, there was short interest totaling 30,500 shares, a decrease of 44.0% from the previous total of 54,500 shares.
+Fidelity International High Dividend ETF saw a decline in short interest in the month of April.
+As of April 30th, there was short interest totaling 62,850 shares, a decline of 33.0% from the previous total of 93,864 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 A short squeeze for Fidelity International High Dividend ETF occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of FIDI, which in turn drives the price of the stock up even further.